-Anglo-Saxon tribes that once ruled over Britain that the name lawerence was formed.
+It was among those Anglo-Saxon tribes that once ruled over Britain that the name Lawerence was formed.
 The name was derived from the name Lawrence.
 This name is in turn derived from the Latin name Laurentius, which literally means man from Laurentium, a town in Italy named for its laurels or bay trees.
 The popularity of this name in medieval Europe is due to the exploits of a saint who was martyred at Rome in the 3rd century.

-spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
+Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
-The recorded variations of lawerence include Lawrence, Laurence, Lawerence, Lawrance and many more.
+The recorded variations of Lawerence include Lawrence, Laurence, Lawerence, Lawrance and many more.

 Early Notables of the Lawerence family (pre 1700)